Sekelenao/JavaExamsUGE/README.md

 # JavaExamsUGE

 My solutions for the Java exams at Gustave Eiffel University (UGE) for the computer science program.
+All JUnit 5 test subjects and programs were not written by myself and are available on the university's website.These solutions are neither official nor optimal.
+This repository only serves as a way for me to revisit some of these complex topics.